 Taxidermy Animal Heads for Sale - Pronghorn

-Gorgeous Pronghorn Antelope taxidermy shoulder mount.
-Mounted in an upright position with head turned slightly to the animals right and having an alert pose.
-Good hair, sharp markings.
-Nice horns measure over 11" around the curve with big prongs.
-The taxidermy quality of this North American antelope mount is rated as "Premier."
+Stunning Pronghorn Antelope taxidermy shoulder mount.
+Mounted in an upright position, alert and with head having a straight forward pose.
+Good, thick hair and sharp markings.
+Nice, symmetrical horns that measure 14" and with big prongs.
+The taxidermy quality of this North American antelope mount receives our highest at "Premier."
 Great addition to any cabin, lodge, man cave or sportsman's collection of hunting trophies.

 Wall hanger is attached.
 Hangs from a single screw.